vmartinetti/ruc-paraguay-etl/README.en.md

 2. CD into the repo
 3. Copy the `.env.example` file to `.env` and make the adjustments you need
 4. Run `npm install`
-5. Ejecuta `npm run migrate --name init`
+5. Run `npm run migrate --name init`
 6. Run `npm run build`
 7. Run `npm start`
+...or, if you want to trigger the ETL proccess immediately, run `npm run start -- startmeup`

-If you followed the steps correctly, you should see the process starting at your scheduled time, and the output should look some like this:
+If you followed the steps correctly, you should see the process starting at your scheduled time (or immediately with the startmeup flag), and the output should look some like this:
 <br>
 `Downloading zip, and parsing data for ending digit:  0`<br>
 `173995 contribuyentes found`<br>